hove-io/navitia/documentation/navitia.io/source/integration.rst

 Journey qualification process
 #############################

-Since Navitia can return several journeys, it tag them to help the user choose the best one for his needs.
+Since Navitia can return several journeys, it tags them to help the user choose the best one for his needs.

 The different journey types are: